shelrobin/Syllabus/README.md

 More details related to the laptop requirement at http://www.neu.edu/camd/artdesign/about/laptop-software-fonts/.

 The importance of backing up files cannot be stressed enough.
-I suggest using dropbox.
+Push code often.

 If you don’t have a laptop and purchasing one now presents a hardship, or if your laptop is broken and out for repairs and you need one to use in class, contact Chris Franson, College of Arts, Media and Design Technical Director, with questions via email to c.franson@neu.edu or call 617-373-7168.